Creating Sanitized Database Snapshots with DBSnapper¶

 ---|---|

-Because we can, let's create a table and entry to record the time the sanitization was performed and the name of the query file used:
+Let's also create a table that will record the time the sanitization was performed and the name of the query file used:

 example_app.san.sql | |